Or maybe not.

 “It’s actually not true.
 All we are doing is basically shifting the clock,” said Dr. Vaishal Shah, a sleep specialist at the Cleveland Clinic.
 “It doesn’t give you an extra hour of sleep.”

 Great.
 So falling back simply means it's dark at 4 p.m. and nobody’s catching more z's.

-What else do people get wrong about sleep and the end of daylight saving time?
-The experts share the biggest misunderstandings about sleep and the fall time change.
+What should people know about sleep and the end of daylight saving time?
+The experts share their biggest tips about the the fall time change.

-People feel that falling back means they’ll be gaining not losing, and so they're winning.
+People feel turning the clock back means they’ll be gaining not losing, and so they're winning.

 That’s both right and wrong.

 “There does seem to be, on average, less harmful effects on the fall transition than the spring,” said Dr. Brant Hasler, an assistant professor of psychiatry and psychology at the University of Pittsburgh.

 But that doesn’t mean people avoid problems.
 Even after falling back people report experiencing poorer sleep and feeling groggy for days.